top of page

 The cost of property mutation varies by state and municipality.
 It generally includes:

-• Government mutation fees (₹100 to ₹1,000 depending on property type and location)
+• Government mutation fees (ranging from ₹100 to ₹1,000 depending on property type and location).

-• Stamp duty on affidavits or declarations
+• Stamp duty on affidavits or declarations.

-• Notarization fees
+• Notarization fees.

-• Legal consultancy (optional)
+• Legal consultancy (optional).

 Example: Mutation Charges in Major Cities